shanewhiteman/password_manager/readme.md

 the password is bad if:
 - the same character, special character, or int is used more than half of the total number of characters created

-the password is okay if:
-- the same character, special character, or int is used less than or equal to half of the total number of characters created

 the password is safe if:
 - no characters, special characters, or ints are repeated

+the password is okay if:
+- It's not bad but it's not entirely safe either.

-3. Ask if user would like to save if "Okay" rating given
+3. Ask if user would like to save
-- if user would not like to save kill program (for now)
+- if user would not like to save ask if user wants to make a new one or exit function.

-4. Save to dictionary/list
+4. Saves password.